CALIFORNIA WINE COUNTRY - ROMANTIC GETAWAY

 The glass of bubbly inspired us to visit Domaine Chandon.
 After touring the winery and learning about the méthod champenoise, we treated ourselves to the winery's award-winning French cuisine.

-Award-winning wine and cuisine.
-Domain Chandon.
-California.
+Award-winning wine and food at Domain Chandon

-Award-winning wine and cuisine.
-Domain Chandon.
-California.
+Award-winning wine and food at Domain Chandon

 Photo © Barb & Ron Kroll